grouparoo/grouparoo/plugins/@grouparoo/sqlite/README.md

 - [✔️] Support relative paths to database
 - [ ] Decide how we're going to handle date conversions
 - [ ] Get tests passing
+- [ ] Confirm the workflow of getting a date from SQLite into Mailchimp
+- [ ] Answer: How does `getColumns()` infer date columns?
+Is `datetime` actually an option?
+Is that just a TablePlus thing?
+If so, how/why is TablePlus working with dates?
 - [ ] Refactor export-profile.ts
 - [ ] Remove console logs
 - [ ] Remove pg packages and any other references to PG